A Cone-preserving Solution to a Nonsymmetric Riccati Equation: Introduction

 \section{Introduction}

 Algebraic Riccati equations have been studied extensively in the literature over the years, e.g., \cite{lancaster1995algebraic} and the references therein.
 They often appear on the form where $A, B, C, D \in \mathbb{R}^{n \times n}$, and are not only of theoretical but also of practical interest.
 Often, as in control theory \cite{dullerud2013course}\cite{willems1971least}, $D$ is taken as $A^T$ with $B, C$ symmetric, and a symmetric solution $X$ is sought for.
-A typical result under the assumption of stabilizability may provide a unique stabilizing symmetric solution \cite{willems1971least}.
+A typical result under the assumption of stabilizability and detectability may provide a unique stabilizing solution in certain settings, e.g., \cite{kuvcera1973review}.
 However, more recently there has been an increased interest in its nonsymmetric counterpart, see e.g., \cite{freiling2002survey} and the references therein.

 The specific case in which the negative of the matrix forms an M-matrix, i.e., an anti-stable matrix with nonpositive offdiagonal elements, with applications in transport theory and Markov models, has attracted some interest, see e.g., \cite{guo2001nonsymmetric}\cite{guo2007iterative} and the references therein.
 In particular, part of \cite[Theorem 1.1]{guo2007iterative} provides the following sufficient condition for the existence of a stabilizing, entrywise nonnegative solution: $-L$ should be an M-matrix.
 Analogue statements for irreducible singular matrices and more recently also regular matrices \cite{guo2016algebraic} are known to hold.